Tweet This Mobile site load times are becoming increasingly important within Mobile SEO

 The highest rated and most complete WordPress performance plugin.
 Dramatically improve the speed and user experience of your site.
 Add browser, page, object, and database caching as well as minify and content delivery network (CDN) to WordPress.

-Resize, optimize and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!
+Resize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!

 Now with image resizing!
 Set a max width and height and large images will scale down as they are being compressed.